ganeti/ganeti/doc/design-upgrade.rst

 - If the action is a downgrade to the previous minor version, the configuration is downgraded now, using ``cfgupgrade --downgrade``.

+- If the action is downgrade, any version-specific additional downgrade actions are carried out.

 - The ``${sysconfdir}/ganeti/lib`` and ``${sysconfdir}/ganeti/share``
   symbolic links are updated.